apache/gravitino/docs/trino-connector/catalog-iceberg.md

 );
 ```

-After that, you can use the table read and write the data in AWS S3.
+After running the command, the tables are ready for data reading and writing operations on AWS S3.

 :::note
-The Iceberg catalog module in the Apache Gravitino server should Add AWS s3 support.
+TThe Iceberg catalog module in the Apache Gravitino server should add AWS S3 support.
 Please refer to [Apache Gravitino Iceberg catalog](../lakehouse-iceberg-catalog.md#S3).
 :::